 The tenth day of the Navaratri festival is known as Dussehra.
-It's devoted to celebrating the defeat of the demon king Ravan by Lord Rama in the holy Hindu epic The Ramayana.
+It's widely devoted to celebrating the defeat of the demon king Ravan by Lord Ram in the holy Hindu epic The Ramayana.

 When is Dussehra?

 Find out the date of Dussehra in future years.

 Elsewhere in India, noteworthy Dussehra festivities take place in the Kullu Valley of Himachal Pradesh, Mysore in Karnataka, Kota in Rajasthan, Bastar in Chhatisgarh, and Almora in Uttarkhand.
-See the Top Places to Celebrate Dussehra in India.
+See the top way and places to celebrate Dussehra in India.

 Dussehra is one of the most vibrant times to visit Dadar Flower Market in Mumbai, as people buy golden marigolds for traditional decoration and worship.

-In northern India, plays and dance performances known as Ramaleela, depicting the life of Rama, commonly take place in the lead up to Dussehra day.
+In northern India, plays and dance performances known as Ramalila, depicting the life of Lord Ram, commonly take place in the lead up to Dussehra day.
 These shows are especially big in Varanasi and Delhi.
-Don't miss these 5 Popular Delhi Ramlila Shows.
+Here are five popular Delhi Ramlila shows.

-Then on Dussehra, huge effigies of the demon Ravan are burned all over India.
-See the Ravan effigies being made in Delhi.
+Then, on Dussehra, huge effigies of the demon Ravan are burned all over India.

-In Mysore, as well as cultural performances and fairs, the highlight of the 10-day Dussehra celebration is grand parade of decorated elephants and guards mounted on horse back to escort the goddess through the city.
+In Mysore, as well as cultural performances and fairs, the highlight of the 10-day Mysore Dasara festival is grand parade of decorated elephants and guards mounted on horse back to escort the goddess through the city.
 It's a tradition linked to the city's royal family.